-NASA's next Mars rover won't just explore the Red Planet; it will, the space agency hopes, help a little bit of Mars make it to Earth a decade or so from now.
+NASA's newest Mars rover won't just explore the Red Planet; it will, the space agency hopes, help a little bit of Mars make it to Earth a decade or so from now.

-Known as Perseverance, the upcoming rover will hunt for signs of habitable environments on Mars while searching for signs of past microbial life.
-The robotic traveler will also cache a series of samples that can be returned to Earth with a future mission.
+Known as Perseverance, the rover will hunt for signs of habitable environments on Mars while searching for signs of past microbial life.
+The robotic traveler will also cache a series of samples that can be returned to Earth by a future campaign.

-Perseverance is the centerpiece of NASA's Mars 2020 mission, which blasted off from Cape Canaveral, Florida, on July 30, 2020, at a time when Earth and Mars were positioned to require the least amount of power for interplanetary travel.
+Perseverance is the centerpiece of NASA's $2.7 billion Mars 2020 mission, which blasted off from Cape Canaveral, Florida, on July 30, 2020, at a time when Earth and Mars were positioned to require the least amount of power for interplanetary travel.
 It landed precisely and gently on the surface of Mars via sky crane on Feb.
 18, 2021, with an initial mission duration of at least one Martian year, or 687 Earth-days.